nahumtexeira/e-mercado/README.md

 Returns the cart of a specific user.
 The 'userId' is a parameter in the URL.

+### PUT /api/user/:userId/cart

+Modify the quantity of a product in a cart.

+### POST /api/user/:userId/cart

+Add a product to cart.

+### DELETE /api/user/:userId/cart/:productId

+Delete a product from cart.

 ### GET /api/sell/publish

 Returns the content of the 'publish.json' file.